 For all the galaxies, we only used data obtained with the S3 chip of Chandra Advanced CCD Imaging Spectrometer (ACIS; Garmire 1997), in order to take advantage of the higher response of the back-illuminated CCD.
-We excluded short (< 10 ksec) ACIS-I exposures of NGC 1399 and NGC 4472, to avoid mixing data from different detectors.
-In all cases, the ACIS temperature was -120 C at which the ACIS calibration is most reliable.
-The basic information of the Chandra observations is summarized in Table 2, which includes observation ID, observation dates and net exposure times.
+We excluded short (<10 ks) ACIS-I exposures of NGC 1399 and NGC 4472, to avoid mixing data from different detectors.
+In all cases, the ACIS temperature was -120° C at which the ACIS calibration is most reliable.
+The basic information of the Chandra observations is summarized in Table 2, which includes observation ID, observation dates, and net exposure times.
 Many galaxies were observed multiple times between 2000 and 2011, with individual exposures ranging from 20 to 100 ks.
 Also listed in Table 2 is the limiting luminosity for X-ray point source detection at 50% probability.
-Since we are measuring the ratio of GC-LMXB fractions between red and blue GCs, there is no need to correct for the incompleteness of LMXBs detection (see section 6).
+Since we